Search by

 Will you refund my holding deposit if I don’t get a visa?

-We are happy to refund your holding deposit if your application for an Australian student visa is not successful.
-Please refer to our Cancellation & Refunds Policy for details.
+They are happy to refund your holding deposit if your application for an Australian student visa is not successful.
+Please refer to their Cancellation & Refunds Policy for details.

 Will you refund my holding deposit if I don’t get into my course?

 They are happy to refund your holding deposit if you don’t get a place in the course you apply for at university.
-Please refer to our Cancellation & Refunds Policy for details.
+Please refer to their Cancellation & Refunds Policy for details.

-Contract start dates vary across Property Management properties and in some cases, you will see different date options available on for the same room listing.
-This is because some of our properties currently have set contract cycles due to availability, while others have more flexibility.
+Contract start dates vary across properties and in some cases, you will see different date options available on for the same room listing.
+This is because some of their properties currently have set contract cycles due to availability, while others have more flexibility.
 Available contract start dates are shown for each room at each property.

 Can I choose when I move in?